sgeb/gradle-native-artifacts-plugin/README.md

 In a Java project you usually pull in direct and transitive dependencies through Ivy and Maven.
 These JAR dependencies are OS and architecture agnostic because they run in the Java Virtual Machine.
-How do you achieve a similar convenience for native projects when dependencies *are* OS and architecture dependent?
+How do you achieve a similar convenience for native projects where dependencies are OS and architecture specific?

 Think of a C/C++ project that depends on a third party library (e.g.
 [Boost](http://www.boost.org/)) and on a testing framework to run unit tests